 - It is advisable not to encourage foster dogs onto sofas and/or beds.
 Whilst this may seem harsh if you allow your own dogs to do this, we have to consider that the dog might not be allowed onto the furniture when they move to their permanent home.
 It will make life much more pleasant for the dog if they have not been encouraged to do this in the first place.

 - We will supply dog food as required and this will be delivered directly to your door.
 Please liaise with us in plenty of time to ensure you have enough food.
-Some foster dogs arrive with their own food and any change in diet should be made gradually over a period of several days where possible, in order to avoid an upset tummy.
+Some foster dogs arrive with their own food and any change in diet should be made gradually over several days where possible, to avoid an upset tummy.
 Should you decide to feed an alternative food, ie, the same food as your own dogs, that is ok but unfortunately, we cannot pay for this unless there are special diet requirements for a particular dog.
 We prefer our foster dogs to remain on the food provided by us.
 Special diet needs on the grounds of health etc can be discussed with the rescue team.

 - Some dogs arrive with all their worldly goods and others have nothing.
 It is advisable not to wash a dog's bed and belongings when they first arrive, even if they are grubby or a bit smelly as these smells will be familiar to the dog and will help him settle.
-By all means, bath the dog if necessary using an appropriate dog shampoo.
+By all means, bathe the dog if necessary using an appropriate dog shampoo.
 If the dog's coat is matted and you are unable to deal with this, please speak to the rescue team to arrange professional grooming.